solliancenet/challenge-big-data-vis/hands-on-lab/big-data-viz-challenge.md

 -   you can connect to the Azure Databricks cluster from Azure Data Factory
 -   The notebook Activity has executed successfully
+-   the external table **scoredflights** exists

 ### Challenge 5 Hints, Tips, and Resources

 - if the Azure databricks cluster has terminated due to inactivity you may need to manually start it as an optional task build this step into the pipeline
 - [Azure Databricks Linked Service](https://docs.microsoft.com/en-us/azure/data-factory/compute-linked-services#azure-databricks-linked-service)
+- you will need to ensure that the azure databricks cluster can access the storage account

 ## Challenge 6: Summarize data using Azure Databricks